JupyterDataViz/Interactive-Data-Visualization-for-mathemtics-using-Jupyter-Notebook/README.md

 - **ipywidgets**: To enable user inputs and dynamic outputs.
 - **Ipython**
 - **scikit-learn (sklearn)**: For machine learning algorithms and visualizing solutions of problems which has no absolute answers, such as the answers includes imperfect numbers.

+- this image is one of the outputs of the project:
 ![Project Visualization](images/line.jpg)

 ## Installation